ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific attendance record in the list.
+1. User requests to delete a specific attendance record.
 2. Tutor's Pet deletes the attendance record.

     Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid.
+One or more of the given indexes are invalid.

     * 1a1.
 Tutor's Pet shows an error message.